salesforce/sa11y/packages/preset-rules/README.md

 ## Ruleset Mapping

-@sa11y/preset-rules provides two pre-configured rulesets curated from axe: Base, Recommended and Full.
+@sa11y/preset-rules provides three pre-configured rulesets curated from axe: Base, Recommended and Full.

 -   Below is the full set of rules from [axe rule descriptions](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md) and their current mapping to the Base and Recommended rulesets in @sa11y/preset-rules.
--   Full ruleset would be all rules that are enabled by default in axe.
+-   Full ruleset consists of all rules that are enabled by default in axe.

 ### WCAG 2.0 Level A & AA Rules